 “Project management software assists employees, administrators, and teams to manage team goals and long-term projects, and coordinate individual tasks.
 Project management software does this with a range of tools to manage workloads, monitor productivity, and allocate resources.

 Task interdependence is a large component of project management software as it is largely used to coordinate assignments that are related to a sequence of tasks or a larger project.
 Users use project management software to keep track of multiple projects, track a team’s or individual’s progress, and analyze team productivity.

 These products can be used in virtually any industry that requires individuals to organize projects, tasks within projects, and goals for weekly, monthly, or annual projects.
-Users usually have the ability to break projects down into individual tasks, create timelines for project completion, analyze productivity, and communicate with other team members.” - G2 Crowd Research Team
+Users usually have the ability to break projects down into individual tasks, create timelines for project completion, analyze productivity, and communicate with other team members.” - G2 Research Team

 Project Management Software Features

 This covers only the tip of the iceberg.
 Some of the specific features frequently mentioned in relation to project management solutions include, but are not limited to:

 With these features, everyone can be their own personal project manager, regarding daily tasks and smaller initiatives.
 Employees and team members each have their own accounts, meaning they can self-manage the completion of their own assignments.

 With calendar features, project management tools ensure its users never miss a due date.
 Some tools can even connect professionals from different organizations.

 Say, for example, you’re collaborating with another company on a design project.
 That organization’s employees could be granted access to your project management solution in order to communicate on task folders and stay up-to-date on any and all project changes.